-independently evaluate whether the arrangement is reasonable or justifiable.
+The substance of the Guidelines require that the boards of companies critically examine the organisation of the aspects to which the Guidelines apply in the Company in question and that they independently evaluate whether the arrangement is reasonable or justifiable.
 In addition, it is an important aspect of the Guidelines to increase transparency and information disclosure to shareholders and other stakeholders, ensuring that they gain a clear picture of the manner in which the work and framework of the Board is arranged.
 Explanations of deviations are intended to increase transparency.
 Well-reasoned deviations can, therefore, be considered good governance.

-The "comply and explain" principle offers flexibility for companies to appropriately tailor the Guidelines on Corporate Governance to their size, structure and sector.
+This arrangement The "comply and explain" principle offers more flexibility for companies to appropriately tailor the Guidelines on Corporate Governance to their size, structure and sector.
 This also encourages boards and managers to contemplate and evaluate their own corporate governance conduct regularly.

-If a company decides to deviate from the Guidelines on Corporate Governance, it will increase transparency to explain the following aspects:
+If a company decides to deviate from the Guidelines on Corporate Governance, it will increase transparency to explain the following aspects: shall explain:

-- · the way in which the Guidelines have been deviated from; - · why the Guidelines have been deviated from; - whether there is reason to take action to mitigate deviations. - · If the deviation is temporary, such temporary deviation should be mentioned specifically
+- the way in which the Guidelines have been deviated from; - why the Guidelines have been deviated from; - how the decision to deviate from the recommendations in question was made within the Company; - what measures were taken to offset whether there is a reason to take action to mitigate deviations and how they conform to the underlying objectives of the Guidelines, wholly or partially. - If the deviation is temporary, such temporary deviation should be mentioned specifically, the Board shall explain how the Guidelines will later be met.